 According to the CDC, a high BMI makes you more likely to suffer from serious diseases and health conditions.
 Insurers look at this when pricing your policy to determine your risk-level.
 A high BMI often results in higher insurance rates.

 Smoking takes a huge toll to your health, and insurers know it.
 Providers charge tobacco users more for health insurance.
-About 14 percent of New Jersey residents smoke, the eighth lowest rate in the country.
+About 13.7 percent of New Jersey residents smoke, the sixth lowest rate in the country.